The Best Current Accounts for Use Abroad

 Students who are planning a semester or internship abroad, employees who have to join a work project in another country or people who simply travel a lot can benefit from having a bank account in the other country.

-Before they start with this experience, there is a lot to organize.
+Before the period abroad, there is a lot to organize.
 The spectrum ranges from accommodation to health insurance.
-Students should also take care of a suitable current account for abroad.
+In addition you should also take care of a suitable current account for abroad.
 Otherwise there are high fees for collecting money abroad and for cashless payments.

 Avoid the Cost Trap